JGL/CCIDiploma-AutumnWinter2019/README.md

 However, at the end of term, you will be assessed individually.
 Unit 1 and Unit 3 are assessed in different ways:

 - Unit 1 - "Creative coding and creative computing frameworks" - this unit will be assessed in two ways - via multiple choice test and practical exam.
 In the multiple choice test you will be presented with a series of questions relating explicitly to course content.
 You must choose between up to 4 potentially correct answers per question.
 In the Practical Exam you will be individually asked to write a basic program to demonstrate the application of creative coding to a set problem.
 Each part is worth 50% of the unit mark.
-- Unit 3 - "Creative Practice: Visual coding and physical computing" - this unit will be assessed via the presentation of a project that you will work towards throughout this first term.
+- Unit 3 - "Creative Practice: Visual coding and physical computing" - this unit will be assessed via the presentation of a project that you will work towards throughout the first term and half of the second.
 This unit is about putting skills from Unit 1 (and others) to use in a project.
 You will be assessed on your presentation and the ‘slide deck’ from the presentation.

 ## Homework Projects